abaplint/abaplint-sci-client/README.md

 **Important:** the code under test leaves your abap instance!
 Be sure to use secure and controllable abaplint server.
 For a test you might use common one: [http://sci.abaplint.org/](http://sci.abaplint.org/) (but please don't post any proprietary code).

+Dependencies from `abaplint.json` are ignored when running via SCI, instead the dependencies are taken from the running ABAP system.

 ## Installation

 * Prerequisites: